wprodev/aws-profile-switcher/README.md

     ```sh
     wget -qO- https://raw.githubusercontent.com/wprodev/aws-profile-switcher/main/install_aws_profile_switcher.sh | sh
     ```

+    *NOTE: If `sudo` is not available and the user lacks write permissions to system directories (like `/usr/local/bin`), the script will fallback to install the binary in a user-specific directory `$HOME/.local/bin`*
 2. **Script Breakdown:**

     Checks for Dependencies: Verifies that both go and git are installed.